theVolary/feather/featherdoc/docs/data.md

 ##### find option properties #####
 * `source` - **Required**.
 For CouchDB, this should be a string of the format `designDocName/viewName`.
+* `returnValuesOnly` - boolean.
+If true, the `value` property of the results is plucked out and returned.
+By default, CouchDB returns `{ id:, key:, value: }`.
 * `pagination` - an optional javascript object that contains pagination rules for the search.
 Options are:

 ``